infomediadesign/sad-05-2023-project-9lives-frontend/README.md

 TO download Docker container directly from the Docker HUB - Link to the Repo: https://hub.docker.com/r/kishor97p/sad_05_2023_project_9lives

+# Before you clone the repository

+This repository has the frontend code written in react.js for **NEKO NINE LIVES** application.
+Neko Nive live is a simple hangman game where multiple players can play together in a single room.

+This repository contains two submodules
+- Backend code (express/node)
+- registration code (flask/python)

+To clone the repositry with submodules, use command `git clone --recurse-submodules https://github.com/infomediadesign/sad-05-2023-project-9lives-frontend.git`

+If you already cloned the repo without `--recurse-submodules`, run `git submodule update --init --recursive` command inside the cloned repo

+**NOTE**: Please refer **_main_** branch for the code, **_dev_** branch is the merger branch, all other working branches have been either deleted or marked inactive

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).